mad-scientists-go/mobile-app/README.md

-mobile-flashcards is a mobile app that allows you to create and study virtual decks of flashcards.
+This is the mobile companion app for smart mart

 ## Requirements